How To Find A Therapist

 How To Find A Mental Health Counselor

-The key is to find someone that you can trust in discussing your anxieties and depression.
+The key is to find someone you can trust to help manage your anxieties and depression.

-You might want to see a mental health counselor if you’re experiencing significant problems in your life, or if you’re struggling to reach your goals.
+You might want to see a mental health counselor if you’re experiencing significant problems in your life or if you’re struggling with your mental health.
+Seeing a counselor can provide answers to your anxieties and increase your chances of getting relief.

 Some signs you might need a counselor are when you’re having trouble managing your day-to-day life, feeling overwhelmed by your emotions, having trouble keeping up at work or school, maintaining relationships, trouble sleeping or eating regularly, and feeling anxious or depressed.

-2. Talk to your doctor or primary care physician: Your medical or family doctor is a great source in finding a therapist.
+2. Talk to your doctor: Your family doctor is a great source in finding a therapist.
 Explain to your doctor your problems and he or she can point you in the right direction in seeking the proper treatment.
 Your primary care physician may know of some low-cost services that you can use to your advantage.

 3. Go to your local hospital: Your local hospital is another source you can use to find a good counselor and they may know of other different mental health programs in your area.
-Your emergency center can handle your situation right away if you are struggling with fear and anxiety.
+Your emergency center can handle your situation right away if you are struggling with fear, anxiety, and suicidal thoughts.

 5. Contact your local organizations: Depending on where you live, there may be local support groups and organizations you can talk to.
 You can contact your local government agencies and community centers for additional information.